 If you want to benefit from real estate investing without the hassle of hands-on property ownership, you can invest in Real Estate Investment Trusts (REITs).

 With REITs, you invest your capital, and the company that owns the REIT handles every aspect of property management and maintenance.
 Since REITs bring in regular dividends, you’ll enjoy a consistent passive income by adding this option to your portfolio.
+You might also consider short-term rental property investing as another way to diversify your income streams.

 You don’t need a lot of money to invest in REITs—some of the REITs we have found online start with a minimum investment of $1000.
 Even if you plan on hands-on investing, such a small sum makes sense to own a few REITs.

 Also worth checking out is the REIT dividend all-star list.
 The REITs on the all-star list have consistently paid dividends to investors.
 This resource can help you choose the right REIT to invest in.
+You might also explore leveraging stocks like real estate for another angle on growing your wealth.

 Joint Ventures

-A joint venture is a partnership in which two people decide to purchase an investment property together.
+A joint venture partnership is a partnership in which two people decide to purchase an investment property together.
 It can help diversify your portfolio.

 Money Partner